cebe/markdown/README.md

 ### Who is using it?

 - It powers the API-docs and the definitive guide for the [Yii Framework][] [2.0](https://github.com/yiisoft/yii2).
-Pre-beta preview is hosted here: http://stuff.cebe.cc/yii2docs/guide_index.html
+  The pre-beta preview is hosted here: http://stuff.cebe.cc/yii2docs/guide_index.html

 [Yii Framework]: http://www.yiiframework.com/ "The Yii PHP Framework"

 Installation
 ------------